jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel-hwa-tutorial.md

    :::note

-   `iHD driver` indicates both QSV and VA-API interfaces are supported.
+   `iHD driver` indicates support for the QSV and VA-API interfaces.

-   `i965 driver` indicates only VA-API interface is supported, which should only be used on pre-Broadwell platforms.
+   `i965 driver` indicates only support for the VA-API interface, which should only be used on pre-Broadwell platforms.

    :::